Board & Train Confirmation and Reminders

 PLEASE NOTE: If anything is ever wrong—medical issue, safety issue, any big concerns at all—we will call and/or text you right away!
 When it comes to health and safety, we err on the side of more communication than less, so if something like that is happening, you will hear from us!
 If you don’t hear from us, it is safe to conclude that all is well and your dog’s training is moving along without issue.

 Last but not least, the very best way to follow along with your dog’s training progress is to watch our daily social media stories (on Instagram or Facebook).
 If you do not know how to access stories, please watch this video tutorial.
 We STRONGLY encourage every family to follow along with our daily social media stories so that you can see your dog, start to understand their training, and get a feel for what kind of behavior to expect during the go-home lessons and beyond.
-You will receive in-person coaching during your dog’s go-home lesson(s), but you can also learn a lot by watching our daily stories, which can only help!
+You will receive in-person coaching during your dog’s go-home lesson(s), but you can also learn a lot by watching our daily stories.

 While your dog is here with us, we ask that you hold questions about their progress.
 However, after they’ve returned home, we invite you to email us as much as you need to with any questions that you have at any time.
 Your training package comes with lifetime email support and after your dog returns home we strongly encourage you to use it!